7.5 MIN READ

 About the Author

-As a Compliance Specialist for XY Planning Network, Ashley Hunter walks advisors through the registration process.
-Her keen attention to detail helps advisors understand the many rules and regulations of the process, and lets them cut through the clutter to determine what information is and is not relevant along the way.
-She is a self-professed “geek” with a love of all things related to regulations and documentation.
-Outside of work, Ashley is frequently spotted petting strangers’ dogs, paddleboarding, backcountry skiing, reading science fiction novels, and photographing pretty much everything around beautiful Bozeman, Montana.
+As the Talent Development Manager for XY Planning Network, Ashley champions the company’s culture and values by building and executing training and development strategies focused on motivating, engaging, and educating XY’s committed and high performing team.
+She is a self-professed “geek” with a love of all things related to learning and development.
+Outside of work, Ashley is frequently spotted petting strangers’ dogs, paddle boarding, backcountry skiing, reading science fiction novels, and photographing pretty much everything around beautiful Bozeman, Montana.